 Keele is committed towards achieving sustainability at different levels within the University.
 We are delighted to have Jonathon Porritt as our Chancellor.
 As a well-known supporter and advocate of environmentally friendly initiatives and with his passion for sustainability he is a fantastic advocate for our strategic aims and objectives.

-The delivery of the Environmental Sustainability Policy and Sustainability Strategy is supported by an annually reviewed operational plan, the Eco Campus Objectives and Targets.
+The delivery of the Environmental and Social Sustainability Policy is supported by an annually reviewed operational plan, the Eco Campus Objectives and Targets.

 Funding our sustainability strategy

 The University holds a central sustainability budget to fund sustainability activities and initiatives.
 Some examples include:

 - Supporting the Sustainability Network, Innovation in Sustainability Projects Fund and Sustainability Awards scheme